This flavorful main-dish salad, ready in just 30 minutes, makes a great alternative to traditional tacos.

 - ⅓ cup sour cream

-- Add the garlic and the taco seasoning.
+- Add the garlic and taco seasoning.
 Cook, stirring, for 2 more minutes, until the meat is well-coated.
 Turn the heat off.

 - After presenting the beautiful salad, you can take it back to the kitchen, dump everything into a huge bowl, mix, and serve.